JohnRizkalla/Tableau_Bank_Churn_Analysis/README.md

 # The Analysis

+Focusing on the churned customers I made the below
 ### 1. Churn Count & Rate.
 ### 2. Churned Customers by Country.
 ### 3. Churned Customers by Activity.